EvelyneAvila/cse15l-lab-reports/LabReport2Week4.md

 The symptom of the *failure-inducing input* is shown below:
 ![Image](output1.PNG)

-In out failure-inducing input file we wanted to test whether the program would correctly work if it did not have the first open braket.
+In our failure-inducing input file we wanted to test whether the program would correctly work if it did not have the first open braket.
 The code that we had at first produced the symptom shown in the image above where it crashed by not having the open braket.
 The bug was that if it did not had any of the necesary "[]()" characters because it would crash the program by calling markdown.indexOf looking for a character starting from index -1, which is not possible.

 ## Code change two in `MarkdownParseTest.java`